 > A Vision Achieved -- Fifty Years of East Bay Regional Park District - this commemorative, photo-filled book was released on the 50th anniversary of the Park District to chronicle the founding and first half-century's growth of the Park District.

 > Living Landscape - A probing account into the history of the Park District on its 75th anniversary.
 The book, by writer and oral history researcher Laura McCreery, focuses on the people, events, and issues that shaped the largest and most innovative regional park system in the country.
-Living Landscape is available at Regional Parks Visitor Centers.
+Living Landscape is available online on WorldCat, Amazon and at select Regional Parks Visitor Centers.

 > Our Vision (Master Plans) - The East Bay Regional Parks will preserve a priceless heritage of natural and cultural resources, open space, parks and trails for the future and will set aside park areas for enjoyment and healthful recreation for generations to come.
 An environmental ethic guides us in all that we do.